 Your agency worker might also be able to answer some tax questions for you, but it's best to consult with a professional tax preparer.

-- A way to pay for your own child’s clothing, after-school clubs, lessons or other activities
+The foster care subsidy should not be considered as supplemental income or a way to pay for your own child’s clothing, after-school clubs, lessons, or other activities.

 Final Thoughts for Fostering